ggsavin/voting-games/project-book/_build/html/_sources/intro.md

 More information can be found in the game [description](game-desc).
 ```

 IN SDGs, communication and deception present unique challenges for AI agents trying to learn optimal strategies on top of the already challenging Multi-Agent-RL (MARL) setting {cite}`Dafoe2020-ds`.
 To better study these topics along with machine learning, multi-agent simulation, human-agent interaction and cognitive science, an yearly competition called AIWolf {cite}`toriumi2017ai` was started that is still being held to this day.
 Werewolf, the game played in this competition is simply a re-imagining of Mafia where the mafia are now werewolves, and villagers vote to eliminate who they believe are werewolves during the day.

+Successfully trained agents can do more than play against themselves, and have been shown to do well against human players {cite}`Loureiro2017ANL, Serrino2019-ge`, extending into the field of HCI (Human Computer Interaction).

 ## Motivation